 Hours: Monday - Saturday, 12-6pm

 Exhibition Artists and Artworks

 (artist sections include one example of artwork, additional exhibition works can be viewed online)

 Alison Knowles

-A House of Dust, 1967 / dot-matrix printer, continuous print paper, and computer with code / dimensions variable
+The House of Dust, 1967 / dot-matrix printer, continuous print paper, and computer with code / dimensions variable

-A House of Dust is the seminal 1967 poetry project created by Alison Knowles and James Tenney, in collaboration with a Siemens 4004 computer.
-An early example of a computer generated poem, the work creates stanzas by working through iterations of line of code with changing words from a finite vocabulary list.
-The result is an edition of 500 different fifteen-page poems, which are composed on the whim of the Fortran code originally written by the artist.
+The House of Dust is the seminal 1967 poetry project created by Alison Knowles and James Tenney, in collaboration with a Siemens 4004 computer.
+An early example of a computer generated poem, the work creates stanzas by working through iterations of lines of code with changing words from a finite vocabulary list.
+The result is an unlimited number of stanza combinations, which are composed on the whim of the Fortran code originally written by the artist.
 To create this poetic code, Knowles produced four word lists that were then translated into the computer language and organized into quatrains according to a random matrix.
 Each of the four lists contains terms that describe the attributes of a house: its materials, location, lighting, and inhabitants.
-The computer program imposed a non-rational ordering of subjects and ideas, generating unexpectedly humorous phrasing and imagery.
+The computer program imposes a nonsensical ordering of subjects and ideas, which creates unexpected results.
 Hundreds of variations of houses are possible, as every version of the poem begins and ends with a different set of quatrains.
-Knowles's collaboration with the computer highlights the underlying arbitrariness of language, demonstrating how words acquire different meanings through structural relationships and shifting contexts.
+Knowles' collaboration with the computer demonstrates how language and human vernacular can have different meanings through structural and contextual shifts, and introduces the intricate mechanics of artificial intelligence.
 Alison Knowles (b.
 1933) is a visual artist known for her installations and performances which focus on visual, aural, and tactile elements.
 She is a founding member of the Fluxus group of avant-garde artists who assembled formally in 1962.
-Her work spans different disciplines from print-making and event scores to books and magazines she has authored.
-She has been featured in numerous exhibitions and performances worldwide in venues such as the Museum of Contemporary Art (Los Angeles, CA), Emily Harvey Gallery (NYC), and Tate Gallery (London, UK).
-She was born in New York City and received her B.F.A as an honors graduate in 1956 from the Pratt Institute (Brooklyn.NY).
-She has received countless other accolades and awards such as the Guggenheim Fellowship in 1968, Anonymous was a Woman Award in 2003, and an honorary doctorate degree from Pratt in 2015.
+Her work spans different disciplines from print-making and event scores to books, articles, performances, and sound works she has authored.
+She has been featured in numerous exhibitions and performances worldwide in venues such as the Museum of Contemporary Art (Los Angeles, CA), Guggenheim Museum (New York, NY), Whitney Museum (New York, NY), and Tate Modern (London, UK).
+She was born in New York City and received her B.F.A as an honors graduate in 1956 from the Pratt Institute (Brooklyn, NY).
+She has received countless other accolades and awards such as the Guggenheim Fellowship in 1968, Anonymous was a Woman Award in 2003, the Francis J. Greenburger Award in 2015, and an honorary doctorate degree from Pratt in 2015.
+In 2016, she had a forty-year retrospective at the Carnegie Museum of Art (PA).
 She lives and works in New York City, and continues to create event scores and experimental works.

-In order to remain environmentally friendly, this work will only function Monday-Saturday, 12-1pm; outside of the opening reception and private tours.
+Hours: Monday - Saturday, 12-6pm

+Casey Reas

-University of California, Irvine Claire Trevor School of the Arts 712 Arts Plaza, Irvine, CA 92697 beallcenter.uci.edu 949-824-6206 Hours: Monday - Saturday, 12-6pm Casey Reas Process 15, 2006 / Text, custom software (black and white, silent), computer, two screens dimensions variable
+Process 15, 2006 / text, custom software (black and white, silent), computer, two screens / dimensions variable